Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Blowtorch

 For those really stubborn rusted screws that just won’t budge, a blowtorch can be a game-changer.
 By applying heat directly to the screw, you can expand the metal and break the bond between the screw and the rust.
 This makes it much easier to turn the screw and remove it without causing any damage.
 Just be sure to use caution when using a blowtorch, as it can be a dangerous tool if not handled properly.
-Always follow safety precautions and use heat-resistant gloves to protect yourself from burns.
+Always follow safety precautions and use -resistant gloves to protect yourself from burns.

 Preventing Screws from Rusting